Code-Inside/Blog/terms.md

 <li>The personal data have been collected in relation to the offer of information society services referred to in Article 8(1) of the GDPR.</li>

 </ul>
-<p>If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the Code Inside Blog, he or she may at any time contact our Data Protection Officer or another employee of the controller.
-The Data Protection Officer of the Code Inside Blog or another employee shall promptly ensure that the erasure request is complied with immediately.</p>
+<p>If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the Code Inside Blog, he or she may at any time contact the controller.
+The site owner shall promptly ensure that the erasure request is complied with immediately.</p>

 <p>Where the controller has made personal data public and is obliged pursuant to Article 17(1) to erase the personal data, the controller, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform other controllers processing the personal data that the data subject has requested erasure by such controllers of any links to, or copy or replication of, those personal data, as far as processing is not required.
-The Data Protection Officer of the Code Inside Blog or another employee will arrange the necessary measures in individual cases.</p>
+The site owner will arrange the necessary measures in individual cases.</p>
 </li>
 <li><h4>e) Right of restriction of processing</h4>
 <p>Each data subject shall have the right granted by the European legislator to obtain from the controller restriction of processing where one of the following applies:</p>